 It’s the start of a new year, and for me that means sorting out my finances.
 I love the start of a new year because it always feels like a fresh slate and time for new beginnings.

 At the beginning of each year, I like to check over my finances and write a new budget.
-So much has changed in the past year, and our budget has sort of gone out of the window.
-So, I’m starting fresh and writing a budget that actually reflects our current income and outgoings.
-Each January I like to sit down and make some fun plans with my family of things we want to do throughout the year.
+A lot can change in a year, so I think it’s important w check over our budget and make sure it still fits our lifestyle.
+So, each January I start fresh and writing a budget that actually reflects our current income and outgoings.
+I like to sit down and make some fun plans with my family of things we want to do throughout the year.
 I work out how much they’ll cost, when we would like to do them, and factor them into our budget.
 We live a pretty frugal life, but there’s always room for improvement.
 And for me, family time is a necessity so days out are always factored into our budget.

 January Savings Challenge